 (3) number of MFIP cases that have left assistance;

-(4) federal participation requirements as specified in Title 1 of Public Law Number 104-193;
+(4) federal participation requirements as specified in title 1 of Public Law Number 104-193; and

-Subd.
-4. Development of performance measures.
-By January 1, 2002, the commissioner shall, in consultation with counties, develop measures for county performance in addition to those in subdivisions 1 and 2.
+(b) The commissioner shall, in consultation with counties, develop measures for county performance in addition to those in paragraph (a).
 In developing these measures, the commissioner must consider:

 (1) a measure for MFIP cases that leave assistance due to employment;

-(3) participant's earnings at a follow-up point after the participant has left MFIP; and
+(3) participant's earnings at a follow-up point after the participant has left MFIP.

 Official Publication of the State of Minnesota